-If you want to start your studies in the US, please go the relevant website of The Fletcher School to find out more about the application process.
+If you want to start your studies in the US, please go to The Fletcher School to find out more about the application process.

 See the Fees page.

 The College of Europe and The Fletcher School offer scholarships and tuition waivers to a high percentage of their students across all study programmes, including the MATA programmes.
-Additionally, we encourage students to apply for external funding sources, for instance via the Fulbright Schuman programme.
+Additionally, we encourage students to apply for external funding sources.

 As far as your internship is concerned: please check the national regulations for the country where you will do your internship.